-There are some very valid reasons why you should block access to file sharing websites.
+There are valid reasons why you should block file sharing websites in the workplace.
 These websites are mainly used to share pirated software, music, films, and TV shows.
-It would be improbable that the owner of the copyright would take action against an employer for failing to stop the illegal sharing of copyrighted material, but this is an unnecessary legal danger.
+It would be improbable that the owner of the copyright would take action against an employer for failing to stop the illegal sharing of copyrighted material, but this is an unnecessary legal danger and there is currently a crackdown on illegal file sharing.

-However, the chief risk from using these websites comes in the form of malware.
-Research completed by IDC in 2013 indicated that out of 533 tests of websites and peer-2-peer file sharing networks, the downloading of pirated software lead to spyware and tracking cookies being downloaded to users’ computers 78% of the time.
+The main risk from using these websites comes in the form of malware.
+There is limited data on malware downloads from pirated software, although data from a study in 2013 highlight how common it is.
+The study as conducted by IDC on 533 websites and peer-2-peer file sharing networks, the downloading of pirated software led to spyware and tracking cookies being downloaded to users’ computers 78% of the time.
 More concerning is the fact that Trojans were downloaded with pirated software 36% of the time.

 A survey carried out on IT managers and CIOs at the time showed that malware was downloaded 15% of the time with the software.
 IDC found that overall there was a 33.3% chance of infecting a machine with malware by using pirated software.

 Even browsing on torrent sites can be harmful.
-This week Malwarebytes said that visitors to The Pirate Bay were shown malicious adverts.
+Malwarebytes has reported users of the popular torrent site The Pirate Bay were shown malicious adverts.
 An advertiser used a pop-under to silently redirect users to a malicious site that had the Magnitude exploit kit which was used to install Cerber ransomware onto users’ devices.

 Dealing with malware from pirated software was found to take around 1.5 billion hours per year.
 For companies the cost can be considerable.
 IDC estimated the cost to enterprises to be around $114 billion in 2013 alone.
 And that was just for the clean-up.
 The cost of data breaches caused by illegal software installations was calculated at around $350 billion.